-Analysis of the October 2013 - September 2014 sales period shows that the economy for agricultural land may be shifting.
+Analysis of the October 2013-September 2014 sales period showed that the economy for agricultural land was shifting.
 Market values for agricultural land were generally flat during this period.
-For this reason, the department left the base agricultural value unchanged at \$9,400 per acre for the 2015 assessment.
+For this reason, the department left the 2014 base agricultural value unchanged, and it remained at \$9,400 per acre for the 2015 assessment.
 None of the individual county factors were changed either.